StructifyAI/structify-python/docs/source/python_client/datasets.rst

 .. code-block:: python

     from structify import Structify
+    from structify.types.dataset_descriptor import DatasetDescriptor, Relationship
-        from structify.types import Table, Property, Relationship
+    from structify.types.table import Property, Table

     client = Structify()

     tables = [
         Table(
             name="founder",
             description="the founder of a company",
             properties=[
                 Property(name="name", description="The name of the founder"),
                 Property(name="bio", description="The bio of the founder"),
                 Property(name="title", description="The title of the founder"),
             ]
         ),
         Table(
             name="company",
             description="a private company that is interested in raising capital", properties=[
                 Property(name="name", description="The name of the company"),
                 Property(name="business_description", description="The description of the company"),
                 Property(name="location", description="The location of the company"),
             ]
         ),
         Table(
             name="investor",
             description="an investor (usually a venture capital firm) that is interested in investing in a company", properties=[
                 Property(name="name", description="The name of the investor"),
                 Property(name="description", description="The description of the investor"),
                 Property(name="location", description="The location of the investor"),
             ]
         )
     ]

     relationships = [
         Relationship(
             name="invested",
             description="connects the company to the investor",
             source_table="company",
             target_table="investor"
         ),
         Relationship(
             name="founded",
             description="connects the company to the founder",
             source_table="company",
             target_table="founder"
         )
     ]

     client.datasets.create(
         name="startups",
         description="A dataset named 'startups' that tells me about their job and education history.", tables=tables,
         relationships=relationships
     )

     client.datasets.get(name="startups")

 And the output will echo back a representation of the schema you just created.